 Night Moves

 There was a time when my friend Dwane and I both worked at a chain of photo labs, but we manned separate storefronts in separate stripmalls.
-On one special summer day, he called and said he'd met a couple of girls that day; they were meeting after work at the bar next to his store, and he suggested I join them.
+On one special summer afternoon, he called my store, and told me about a couple of girls that had come into his; they were meeting after work at the bar next door, and he suggested I join them.

 So I did, closing my store promptly on time and racing to the bar.
 Walking in, I found Dwane at a round table talking to two girls, who sat with their backs to the large windows that looked out onto the parking lot.
 Introductions were made, another round was ordered, and I settled in to add my part to the drinks and discussion.